-The following sections describe various examples of guest facilities provided by Janet-connected organisations.
+The following sections describe various examples of guest facilities provided by Janetconnected organisations.
 The organisations, and their requirements to support guests, vary widely, so it is not surprising that the solutions are very different.
 Most use a combination of the tools described in the previous section - a table showing the main tools used in each case study is in section 4.8 - and all are based on a careful and continuing analysis of the organisation's requirements and the risks they must address.
 Because requirements and circumstances vary between organisations it is unlikely that a particular solution will be a perfect match for any other organisation.
 However it is hoped that describing a range of solutions will help others to identify an appropriate selection of tools to satisfy their own requirements.

-3.1 Library Kiosks
+Library Kiosks

 For some applications, fixed terminals managed by the organisation may be sufficient to meet the requirements of guests.
-Library catalogues are a long-established example where fixed terminals are dedicated to a single purpose.
-Typically these are Windows terminals configured only to run a single web browser in kiosk mode: there is a fixed home page (usually the library's catalogue) from which users can follow links but not enter their own URLs.
-Such kiosks can be used to access online resources if these are added to the catalogue's links page.
+Library catalogues are a longestablished example where fixed terminals are dedicated to a single purpose.
+Typically these are Windows terminals configured only to run a single web browser in kiosk mode: there is a fixed home page (usually the library's OPAC (Online Public Access Catalogue)) from which users can follow links but not enter their own URLs.
+Such kiosks can be used to access online resources if these are added to the OPAC's links page.

-Licences for online resources often permit access by anyone physically in the library, by analogy with their access to physical copies of books or journals.
-See Jisc's model licenses [2] for more information.
+Licences for online resources often permit access by anyone physically in the library, by analogy with their access to physical copies of books or journals, and this is included in the JISC/NESLI2 model licence.
 However not all publishers include guests in their licences so it is important to check before adding any resource to a publicly accessible catalogue, particularly for resources that use a library IP address as their only source of authorisation.
 If the same kiosk is used to provide access both to resources that permit walk-in access and those that do not, it will be necessary to identify whether a user is a member of the local organisation or a guest.
 This can be done either by requiring all users to login to the kiosk, with guests being provided with a temporary account that reveals their status, or else requiring logins only for those local users who wish to access restricted resources.

 Since access to most libraries is physically controlled, unaccompanied guests usually need to ask a helpdesk to let them in.
 At this point they can be informed of the policies applying to library use and be issued with any temporary credentials that may be required, using any of the processes described in section 4.4 below.
+Further details of walk-in use, licences and technology issues can be found on the web page of the HAERVI project.

-3.2 Physical Spaces
+Physical Spaces